 14. Cathedral Park, Chisinau, Moldova

-Located at the center of the capital of Europe’s least visited country, Cathedral Park is home to some of the most important historical sites in Moldova.
+Located at the center of the capital of Europe’s least visited country (see here which are the others), Cathedral Park is home to some of the most important historical sites in Moldova.
 Here, you can find the Triumphal Ark, The Metropolitan Nativity Cathedral, and the Monument of Stephen the Great.
 The Triumphal Ark was built in 1840 to commemorate the victory of the Russian Empire over the Ottoman Empire during the Russo-Turkish War, the Nativity Cathedral is the main cathedral of the Moldovan Orthodox Church, and Stephen the Great was one of Moldova’s most prominent medieval figures.